I write on being a friend to yourself.

 More About Dr Q

-I am in private practice working in the areas of outpatient clinic (in person or by telepsychiatry – remote Psychiatry services using technology,) ECT (Electroconvulsive Therapy) and am medical director of the Loma Linda University Behavioral Medical Center Partial Hospital of Murrieta.
+I am in private practice working in the areas of outpatient clinic (in person or by telepsychiatry – remote Psychiatry services using technology,) ECT (Electroconvulsive Therapy) and have recently stepped down as medical director of the Loma Linda University Behavioral Medical Center Partial Hospital of Murrieta.